Ever had trouble finding Japanese recipes that were easy to make?

 Calorie counts for the most popular sushi rolls

 The reality hurts when it comes to high-calorie rolls.
 But sometimes, a nice sushi roll is worth it, so don’t think you should never indulge.
-I added the % of your daily calorie intake (or Weight Watchers Smart Points if you’re into that) below for each roll so you can actually see what you’re eating.
+I added the % of your daily calorie intake (or Weight Watchers Smart Points if you’re into that) below for each roll so you can see what you’re eating.

 These calorie counts are for 6-piece sushi rolls, which you’ll mostly get when ordering: